VegaDeftwing/OpGuidesHugoSrc/content/Phil/consumerism.md

 But, wait, there's more!

 Some **hardware** is actually geo-locked.
 This goes for everything from smart watches sold to only work in Europe but not the US, to Blu-ray discs that won't play if they're put in a player from over seas!
-What the fuck???!
+What the fuck???!<footnote>Note, there may be a good reason for this  if the device has to comply with laws for that territory, such as if it has a radio it needs to only use frequencies and transmission powers that are legal.
+Still, for most products, this should be a software change in a menu, not a hardware difference, nor should it mean the pricing is significantly different after accounting for currency conversion between regions, shipping, and import costs.</footnote>

 #### Changing Specs, but not the name?